dojo/docs/util/checkstyle.rst

 Introduction
 ============

-Checkstyle is a command line tool that generates a report of all JavaScript files that violate the Dojo code style guidelines - http://www.dojotoolkit.org/developer/StyleGuide.
+Checkstyle is a command line tool that generates a report of all JavaScript files that violate `the Dojo code style guidelines <developer/styleguide>`_.
 It also includes an interactive online tool to automatically fix most style guide issues.

 =====================